aaxxiiss/hike-logger/readme.md

 ### Back end:

-1. Static file server with node/express
-2. Dynamic server with node/express to handle API calls and interaction with DB
+1. Server with node/express: serves static files at port (XXXX) and handles dynamic tasks at port (YYYY) (API calls and interaction with DB)
-3. Data base for storing user data and journals: some Mondo DB variant (?)
+2. Data base for storing user data and journals: some Mondo DB variant (?)

 ### APIs